 "Young children may not experience changes in their behavior due to loss."
 FALSE

-Grief is a healthy and a very human response for every human this includes young children to have when they lose someone or something.
+Grief is a healthy and very human response for every human, including young children, to have when they lose someone or something.
 Loss comes in many forms.
-Children may feel the loss of moving away from home home, death or lost of a pet, disability of a parent or grandparent.
-Separation from a parent or older sibling or the death of someone close such as a teacher, babysitter, an unborn family member, can all be significant losses for young children.
+Children may feel the loss of moving away from home, death or loss of a pet, disability of a parent or grandparent.
+Separation from a parent or older sibling or the death of someone close such as a teacher, babysitter or an unborn family member, can also be significant losses for young children.

 True or False:

 "All types of losses have basically the same reaction and recovery time."
 FALSE

 Death of a loved one is probably the greatest loss we experience whether we are young or old.
 It has the most impact on our lives and it takes longer for the pain to subside.
 Initially, young children may seem indifferent to the experience of loss because they are not quite sure of what is happening or why.
 Nevertheless, they will have definite feelings and reactions to their inability to see or do things with the person or experience they lost.